drae/k8s-home-ops/README.md

 - [task](https://taskfile.dev/)
 - [talhelper](https://github.com/budimanjojo/talhelper)

 ✳️ The repo contains data encrypted using my personal [age](https://github.com/FiloSottile/age) key.
 You cannot clone this repo and have a functioning cluster.
-You will need to use your own key (GPG, age, azure keystore, etc.) to re-create and encrypt the existing sops encrypted files (the `*.sops.yaml` files).
+You will need to use your own key (GPG, age, azure keystore, etc.) to re-create and encrypt the existing (`*.sops.yaml`) sops encrypted files.

 ## 💾 Installing the cluster